ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2023-05-21-automating-daily-report-with-VBA.md

         Paste:=xlPasteValues
 ```

-When the client’s requirement is to use the same file name for the PDF version, I am taking the name of the file without “.xlms”, saving it as pdf, saving and closing the Excel file.
+When the client requires to use the same file name for the PDF version, I take the name of the file without “.xlms”, save it as pdf, then save and close the Excel file.

 ```
 With wsDest